LSSTDESC/rail_attic/docs/source/citing.rst

 <https://opensource.org/licenses/BSD-3-Clause>`_).

-External contributors and DESC members wishing to use RAIL for non-DESC projects should consult with the PHOTOZ working group conveners, ideally before the work has started, but definitely before any publication or posting of the work to the arXiv.
+External contributors and DESC members wishing to use RAIL for non-DESC projects should consult with the Photometric Redshifts (PZ) Working Group conveners, ideally before the work has started, but definitely before any publication or posting of the work to the arXiv.